Infinidat/infinisdk/doc/getting_started.rst

 		>>> system.api.set_interactive_approval()

-You can also approvals off temporarily, causing your script to fail with an exception in case dangerous operations are about to be carried out:
+You can also turn off approvals temporarily, causing your script to fail with an exception in case dangerous operations are about to be carried out:

 .. code-block:: python